Collège Notre-Dame de Jamhour: Dual Curriculum and Bac Specializations

 In line with the French and Lebanese curriculums, the following disciplines are extensively taught: natural sciences (mathematics, biology, physics, chemistry, and geology), social sciences (history, geography, economics, and sociology), philosophy and the arts (drawing, singing and theater) are taught in French.
 Loyal to its Catholic motto, Catechesis is regularly taught in Arabic.
 Computer skills and several software, notably MS Excel and MS PowerPoint are taught and used at each grade.
 Algorithms and Python programming language are taught within Mathematics hours.
 Physical education courses are given weekly.

 The CSCS provides suitable courts and facilities to learn and practice: athletics, badminton, basketball, football, futsal, gymnastics, handball, martial arts, squash, swimming, table tennis, tennis, volleyball, water polo and more.
 Each age bracket has a team that represents Jamhour in the seasonal interschool competitions.
 Jamhour is known to be among the major contenders in local competitions.
 Students and alumni can be selected by Lebanon national teams.

 Notre-Dame offers all the specialization programs (series) of the French and Lebanese baccalaureate in the Secondary such as Mathematics (SG), Physics, Chemistry, Biology (SV), History/Geography/Political Science (HGGSP), English Literature (LLC), Extended Philosophy (HLP), and Economy and social science (SES).
 Common courses for all include History/Geography, Philosophy, Scientific lessons, PE, Computer Science, and Religion.

 MS Teams is the communication software used to deliver remote courses in case of lockdowns.
 It was extensively used during the COVID lockdown.

+Criticisms

+Concerns have been raised regarding adequate student surveillance, specifically due to the low supervisor-to-student ratio and the vast outdoor fields where students (+1,000) take their breaks.
+The limited staff number supervising vast fields during recess hours is a systemic concern for student safety.
+Physical violence, aggressive rhetoric and bullying among students do occur.
+Jamhour rules have zero-tolerance to bullies and proper sanctions on turbulent elements are in place.
+Previous incidents were strongly condemned by the Rector.
+However, the reluctance by victims to report aggressions due to social pressure (reporting aggression is frowned upon by other students) and intimidation significantly delays appropriate measures.
+Young victims are left with psychological scars and in extreme cases post-traumatic stress disorder.
+Lebanese schools suffer from a prevalence of violence among students.
+Lawmakers are pushing to criminalize bullying with new draft law.